 The Trustee has established a number of committees, each having its own terms of reference.
 Membership of committees is split equally between employer directors and officer directors.
-Each of these committees is supported by Ensign Pensions Limited and professional advisers, as required.
+Each of these committees is supported by the Executive team (Ensign Pensions Limited during the year to 31 March 2020) and professional advisers as required.
 New terms of reference for the Trustee Board and its committees took effect from 1 April 2018.